Thousands of Sri Lankans celebrate New Year at anti-government protest site

 Behind tall barricades, a contingent of helmeted police watched the protesters as they shouted slogans.

 The president's elder brother, Mahinda Rajapaksa, currently serves as prime minister.
 Their younger brother, Basil Rajapaksa, was finance minister until earlier this month.
-Other members of the family also hold government positions.
+Other members of the family also held government positions.

 Carefully watching the pot of milk boil over, Jayaratne said she brought her sons to the site to show them the scale of the protests that have brought together Sri Lankans, cutting across ethnic, economic and religious divisions.